HuangZiyang1/aivideo/lichun-2/sora_script_en.md

 # Sora Script (English) — Lichun-2 / Rite of Spring (15s, with Chinese subtitles & VO)

-Objective: Generate a single 15-second shot including in-frame Simplified Chinese subtitles and a synchronized Mandarin voiceover, while keeping the visual style consistent with the Lichun version (vintage rice paper + ink-wash, classical ambience).
-If rendering text/audio becomes unstable, produce visuals only and add subtitles/VO in post using the provided SRT and CN script.
+Objective (final policy): Generate visuals-only (silent, no on-screen text) for a single 15-second shot, while keeping the visual style consistent with the Lichun version (vintage rice paper + ink-wash, classical ambience).
+All narration and captions will be added in post using Jianying AI.

 Voice profile (unified across all clips)
 - Narrator: mature Mandarin male, baritone, warm and resonant, steady breath; reference tone: documentary narrator in “A Bite of China” (国风雄厚大叔男声，娓娓道来)。